-4. DATA MANAGEMENT FOR INFORMATION RETRIEVAL IN GROUND STATIONS NETWORKS relatively narrow and, on the other hand, the development of several backup ground stations for a space agency can be very expensive.
+IV.
+DATA MANAGEMENT FOR INFORMATION RETRIEVAL IN GROUND STATIONS NETWORKS

+Monitoring ground stations are not built typically parallel because, on the one hand, the beam of radio waves from the satellite is relatively narrow and, on the other hand, the development of several backup ground stations for a space agency can be very expensive.
 Networks of educational ground stations can share resources to ensure simultaneously the reception of the data stream from a single satellite.
 The reception from a "downlinks" satellite offers both opportunities and challenges.
 The opportunity is to get redundant data from ground stations, and the challenge lies in the need to develop a system that requires the use of appropriate methods of management and data synchronization.